romefar/gear_shout_parser/README.md

 # Gear shout parser
-A simple React Native html-parser for gearshout.net.
+A simple React Native html-parser for gearshout.net news feed.
 This project is using **Expo**.
 In order to run this project you have to download the latest Expo client app from Google Play/App store.

 ## Usage